SMS? BTS? CMS? SRS!

 Anti-agile

-This approach matches well with the Waterfall model.
+This approach matches the Waterfall model well.
 The peculiarity of waterfall is that all stages of project creation are in order.
-First, they do the whole design, then the whole development, then they test everything, and if they find bugs, they fix it in the already finished application.
-There is no return to the previous step, so it is important to do each step ‘perfectly’.
-In our opinion, it is an extremely idealistic model.
+First, they do the whole design, then the entire development, and they test everything.
+If they find bugs, they fix it in the already-finished application.
+There is no return to the previous step, so it is important to do each step ‘perfectly.’
+In our opinion, it is an extremely romantic model.
 No SRS will save you from bugs or urgent tasks that the software requirements specification does not provide.

-This model is convenient not only for the development company, but also for the client.
-With agile approach, you are always in touch with the project manager, which means you always have up-to-date information on the project.
-You do not have to constantly refer to the SRS document, the data in which may become outdated at the very first iteration.
+This model is convenient not only for the development company but also for the client.
+With the agile approach, you are always in touch with the project manager, which means you always have up-to-date information on the project.
+You do not have to constantly refer to the SRS document, as the data may become outdated at the very first iteration.

 At Purrweb, we keep in touch with each client, especially if the project has specific conditions.
 For example, in the Headcount case, the client had a limited time frame, so he was heavily involved in the development process and micromanaged all our steps.
 Read more about high-speed application development for the fintech industry here 👇